steinerthma/visual-inspection-training-study-2/README.md

 # visual-inspection-training-study-2
-second study with the VA trainings videos
+second study with the VA videos